burrbank/OldWRLD/chapters/01-intro.md

 * Will perceive modern technology as something that could have plausibly existed Y2K crash

-* You have 1d5 stuck in your head:
+* You have 1d5 stuck in your head: # this should be 90s songs

   1. The Twist - Chubby Checker
   2. Le Freak - Chic